Flu Shot (30 Rock): Plot

 Liz Lemon (Tina Fey) is excited about her vacation week, until she gets a text message from her assistant, Cerie Xerox (Katrina Bowden), that the hotel she had planned to stay at was overbooked.
 Liz goes to see Dr. Leo Spaceman (Chris Parnell) who is giving out flu shots at the 30 Rock studios.
 She learns that the shots are given to select few employees.
 Her boss, Jack Donaghy (Alec Baldwin), asks her to let him know about the most important individuals in her staff that should receive flu shots.
 Liz does not agree with Jack that he should ration out health care, which results in Liz not getting a shot.
 Jack considers giving the show's page, Kenneth Parcell (Jack McBrayer), one of the remaining shots, as he is very ill with the flu, though Kenneth refuses.
-Later, Jack continuously asks Liz, but still refuses.
+Later, Jack continuously asks Liz, who still refuses.
 This time, she displays her solidarity in front of The Girlie Show with Tracy Jordan (TGS) crew who show her their appreciation.
 However, as she sees the crew getting sicker, as days go by, she panics and gets the shot.